 Ironically, the only operation that SFF carried out against China was planting some listening devices atop a mountain peak for intelligence gathering, some time in 1965 and engaging the Chinese border forces in hit-and-run skirmishes on the Nepal-Tibet border in the Mustang area.
 Gradually, the US lost interest in even the SFF as its relations with China improved after Secretary of State Henry Kissinger’s secret visit to China (facilitated by Pakistan) in 1971.
 Thereafter, China pressured Nepal to arrest and, according to several accounts, even torture the guerrillas fighting in the Mustang region of Nepal.
 Eventually, in July 1974, the Dalai Lama had to personally request them through a message—an audio recording–to lay down arms to avoid further annihilation.
 This finally closed the option of an armed struggle against China.

 For its part, India steadily lost both the nerve and direction with the SFF’s Tibetan application.
 It increasingly became just another regiment of the Indian Army, though remaining unaccounted for.
 Consequently, the only enemy the SFF has seen action against has been Pakistan, beginning with the 1971 war, in which it lost 46 of its soldiers.
-Thereafter, it has operated alongside the Indian Army in Operation Bluestar, Operation Meghdoot (at Siachen glacier, 1984), Operation Vijay (Kargil, 1999)—and, most recently, in the capture of the Kailash range in East Ladakh, south of Pangong Tso, in August 2020.
-In any case, by 2009, the pretence of a secret force was dropped when the government approved the same pay and allowances, including pensions for the SFF at par with what a soldier in the Indian Army receives.
+Thereafter, it has operated alongside the Indian Army in Operation Bluestar, Operation Meghdoot (at Siachen Glacier, 1984), Operation Vijay (Kargil, 1999)—and, most recently, in the capture of the Kailash range in East Ladakh, south of Pangong Tso, in August 2020.
+In any case, by 2009, the presence of a secret force was dropped when the government approved the same pay and allowances, including pensions for the SFF at par with what a soldier in the Indian Army receives.

 From Fight-Fight to Talk-Talk